berameric/fet_characterization/README.md

 - Ensure sufficient data points in the selected region
 - Check R-squared values to validate fit quality
 - Use transconductance values to compare device performance
+- Input accurate device geometry for reliable mobility calculations
+- Consider oxide capacitance and dielectric constant for your specific device

 ### **Data Organization**
 - Use descriptive output directory names